jessey-git/fx-gltf/examples/viewer/README.md

 ## Used third-party tools

-This software would not be possible without the help of these great resources.
-Thanks a lot!
+This software would not be possible without the help of the following resources.

 * [d3dx12.h](https://github.com/Microsoft/DirectX-Graphics-Samples/tree/master/Libraries/D3DX12) containing helper structures and functions for D3D12
+* [DirectX-Graphics-Samples](https://github.com/Microsoft/DirectX-Graphics-Samples) for usage examples and API inspiration
+* [Xbox-ATG-Samples](https://github.com/Microsoft/Xbox-ATG-Samples) for usage examples and API inspiration
 * [Clara](https://github.com/catchorg/Clara) for command-line parsing